-In healthy dogs, an Initial Internuscular dosage of 3 to 45 mg/lb (6.6 to 9.9 mg/kg) ZOLETIL is recommended for diagnostic purposes, 4.5 to 6 mg/lb (9.9 to 13.2 mg/kg) for minor procedures of short duration, such treatment of lacerations and wounds, castrations and other procedures requiring mild to moderate analgesia.
-When supplemental doses of ZOLETIL are required, such individual supplemental doses should be less than the initial dose, and the total dose given (initial dose plus supplemental dose or doses) should not exceed 12 mg/lb (26.4 mg/kg).
+In healthy dogs, an initial intramuscular dosage of 3 to 4.5 mg/lb (6.6 to 9.9 mg/kg) Zoletil for Injection is recommended for diagnostic purposes; 4.5 to 6 mg/lb (9.9 to 13.2 mg/kg) for minor procedures of short duration, such as treatment of lacerations and wounds, castrations and other procedures requiring mild to moderate analgesia.
+When supplemental doses of Zoletil for Injection are required, such individual supplemental doses should be less than the initial dose, and the total dose given (initial dose plus supplemental dose or doses) should not exceed 12 mg/lb (26.4 mg/kg).
 The maximum safe dose is 13.6 mg/lb (29.92 mg/kg).
-(See ANIMAL SAFETY) Results from ZOLETIL anesthesia in dogs will be more satisfactory if the procedures are completed within one hour and if the procedures can be completed following single dose administration.
-In order to maintain at least a 2X margin of safety in dogs, the use of this product is limited to procedures that call for low doses (see INDICATIONS).
+(See Animal Safety.)
+Results from Zoletil for Injection anesthesia in dogs will be more satisfactory if the procedures are completed within one hour and if the procedures can be completed following single dose administration.
+In order to maintain at least a 2X margin of safety in dogs, the use of this product is limited to procedures that call for low doses (see Indications).
 Studies show that there is variation in response to different dosages of tiletamine and zolazepam for injection and that low doses do not give adequate levels of anesthesia, and in some instances do not give adequate analgesia, for extensive procedures.